A Case of Honor

-A Case of Honor is a 1989 Australian/Philippine international co-production film directed by Eddie Romero.
+A Case of Honor is a 1989 Australian/Philippine international co-production war drama film directed by Eddie Romero.

 Plot

 1983: A group of American prisoners of war still held captive in Vietnam are informed they are to be taken to the Soviet Union for unknown reasons.
 Perplexed and despondent, the group places their fate into the hands of Sgt Case, a devout Christian regarded by both his peers and the Vietnamese as a lunatic.
 Case leads his friends into a Divine inspired escape with several surprises in store.